 (does it really happen

-if no-one sees it
+if no-one sees it? like

 tree in the forest)

-he says sometimes I never go out
+he says I never go out

-(could tell him stories
+(though I could tell him stories

-when I lived ten years in 12 months)
+about 1985, when I lived ten years

 and I dance and dance